smartcontractkit/crec-sdk/services/channels/README.md

 6. **Cache Channel IDs**: Once you create a channel, cache its ID to avoid repeated lookups

-7. **Monitor Channel Usage**: Regularly list channels to understand your organization's structure and clean up unused channels
+7. **Monitor Channel Usage**: Regularly list channels to understand your workspace structure and clean up unused channels